MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 ### Error: Internal Error.
 Looks like Something Went Wrong on Our End.
 Request ID: XXXXXXXX-XXXX-XXXX-XXXX-XXXX

 Contact Shopify support within seven days of experiencing this error, and provide the Request ID.
-To learn more, go to [Support options for Shopify](shopify-faq.md#in-shopify).
+To learn more, go to [Shopify](shopify-faq.md#shopify).

 ### Error: Oauth error invalid_request: Your account does not have permission to grant the requested access for this app.